Dino Fest 2025

 1 of 1

-Luis M. Chiappe, Senior VP, Research & Collections and Gretchen Augustyn Director, Dinosaur Institute
+Luis M. Chiappe - Senior VP, Research & Collections and Gretchen Augustyn Director, Dinosaur Institute at NHMLA

 Dr. Chiappe oversees the research programs of more than 25 PhD scientists and the vast collections of NHMLAC.
 A vertebrate paleontologist and the Gretchen Augustyn Director of the Dinosaur Institute, he has conducted extensive research on the evolution of dinosaurs, particularly on their evolutionary connection with birds.
 Dr. Chiappe’s research has been published in nearly 200 scholarly articles, he’s also the author of Walking on Eggs, Glorified Dinosaurs, and Birds of Stone.
 He is a J. S. Guggenheim Fellow, a Humboldt Awardee, a Fellow of the American Association for the Advancement of Science, and an Adjunct Professor at USC.